 Our student page has a list of places to access primary source information as well as useful websites for student research and project planning.

-BC Heritage Fairs Society Teacher Resources has a number of useful resources for Heritage Fair teachers.
+BC Heritage Fairs Society’s Teacher Resources page has a number of useful resources for Heritage Fair teachers.
 Their Student Resource pages offer an easy to understand step-by-step guide and helpful resources to assist students.

 7 Steps to a Powerful Heritage Fair Project

 Developed by the BC Heritage Fair Society, the Seven Steps is a teacher’s guide to the pedagogy of Heritage Fairs and inquiry-based learning in general.
 It offers suggestions for how to help students choose and refine a topic of personal and historical significance, dig deeply and critically into that topic, connect their findings with broader themes, and creatively share their conclusions in a public forum.

 Primary Versus Secondary Sources

 A Powerpoint presentation from the Museum of Surrey can be used when introducing primary sources to your class.

 Developed by the Critical Thinking Consortium and BC Heritage Fairs Society, these resources include tools to support historical inquiry and ways to enrich Heritage Fair projects with Historical Thinking Concepts.
 Click on the “Doing History” tab for fair-specific tools.

 Delta Museum Teaching Kits

 All our teaching kits provide primary source materials for students to investigate and a teacher’s guide with lesson plans.
 These kits can be used as a great jumping-off point for evidence-based Heritage Fair projects.